 - Portfolio management practices must find a way to accommodate stakeholder needs without sacrificing the portfolio to low-value initiatives that do not align with business goals.

-- Failure to align projects with strategic goals and resource capacity are the most common causes of portfolio waste across organizations.
-Intake, approval, and prioritization represent the best opportunities to ensure this alignment.
+- Approve only the right projects that you have capacity to deliver.
+Failure to align projects with strategic goals and resource capacity are the most common causes of portfolio waste across organizations.

 - More time spent with stakeholders during the ideation phase to help set realistic expectations for stakeholders and enhance visibility into IT’s capacity and processes is key to both project and organizational success.